hvihvi/blog/pages/posts/adr.md

 # ADR (Architecture Decision Record)

 A document (ex: markdown + git) that tracks decisions.
+Lives with the code.
 A "decision" folder makes more sense than "ADR".

-For visibility reference them in commit messages, README.md, comments...
+For visibility, reference in commit messages, README.md, comments...

 Things worth mentioning: